11 Mar Hear from our founder about transcribing Zoom meetings

 How much does it cost?

-You usually pay £ per audio minute for the transcription.
-It can take 5-10 times the audio length to transcribe, but worth it as it provides a transcript that can be used later for legal or regulatory purposes if necessary.
+You usually pay £1-5 per audio minute for the transcription.
+It can take 5-10 times the audio length to transcribe.
+However, it is worth it as it provides a transcript that can be used for legal or regulatory purposes if necessary.

-If you don’t need the whole call transcribing, dictate the meeting minutes to be transcribed is quicker and costs less
+If you don’t need the whole call transcribing, dictate the meeting minutes as it is quicker and costs less

 Clients who were not doing face-to-face meetings had to get to grips with virtual/online meetings pretty quickly, and so did we!
 So although it was a virtual not face-to-face meeting, there was still a need to dictate notes afterwards to remember what was said, and the next steps generated from the meeting.